-Candidates must keep a 3-ring notebook for SPE 3600 which will include at least the following items: syllabus, course calendar, Powerpoints with candidate written lecture notes, book notes, supplemental articles (as assigned), and a record of all assignments and points earned.
+Candidates must keep a 3-ring notebook or an electronic notebook for SPE 3600 which will include at least the following items: syllabus, course calendar, Powerpoints with candidate written lecture notes, book notes, supplemental articles (as assigned), and a record of all assignments and points earned.
 This notebook will be checked by the instructor during the Final Exam.